-MS is characterized by damage to the myelin sheath that is supposed to be on our nerves, protecting them and keeping the impulses they send intact.
-In an article about how B12 Deficiency is under diagnosed, several people who had been thought to have MS, recovered when they had B12 replacement.
+MS is characterized by damage to the myelin sheath, The myelin sheath supposed to sourround our nerves, protecting them and keeping the impulses they send intact.
+In an article about how B12 Deficiency is under diagnosed, several people who had been thought to have MS, recovered when they had vitamin B12 replacement.

 B12 Deficiency is Under Diagnosed ~ Read more.

 While I have serious nerve damage from having had a central nervous system disease, as well as an extended period of “profound” B12 deficiency, I want to talk about how my experience with a low potassium level looks and feels like an extremely serious nerve disease.
 I’ll tell you the story because this or something similar could happen to you, or may have already happened.